-Many people fear going to the dentist.
-So many people skip going to the dentist.
+Many people are afraid of going to the dentist.
+So they skip it.
 But recent studies show that going to the dentist is becoming more important.
 That's because clean teeth and healthy gums mean more than a nice smile.
-Studies show that a healthy mouth is also a sign of a healthy body.
+A healthy mouth is also a sign of a healthy body.

 Most people know the basics of a healthy mouth.
 Brush your teeth regularly.
 Floss daily.
-Visit your dentist every six months.
-If you do all of these, you'll cut down on tartar, plaque, cavities, gingivitis, and bone loss.
+See your dentist every six months.
+If you do all of these, you'll cut down on tartar, plaque, cavities, gum disease and bone loss.
 All are signs of an unhealthy mouth.

-But going to the dentist can lessen your chances of getting some other major diseases.
+Seeing your dentist can lower your chances of getting some other major diseases.
 LiveScience.com reports recent studies showed links between gum disease and diabetes.
 There were also connections between gum disease and low birth weight babies, and heart disease.
 A new study suggests that treating gum disease might even help prevent heart attacks.

 Gwen Cohen-Brown is a dentist at the New York State Department of Health.
-She says that visiting your dentist and hygienist may reduce the risk of heart disease.
+She says visiting your dentist may reduce the risk of heart disease.
 Regular dental visits can also prevent stroke and possibly heart attack.
 And dentists can help diabetics keep their teeth.

-Avocados This fat-rich fruit contains a good type of fat, oleic acid, which may help lower bad cholesterol, known as LDL, in the blood.
 Avocados are a powerhouse of nutrition.
+This fat-rich fruit contains a good type of fat, oleic acid, which may help lower bad cholesterol, known as LDL, in the blood.
 They're rich in potassium, for blood pressure control, and folic acid, which is important for women of child-bearing age.

-Blueberries Also packed with antioxidants, blueberries knock out free radicals that damage the eyes and vascular system.
-This fruit can help prevent cataracts, varicose veins, heart disease, and cancer.
-The Archives of Ophthalmology suggests that eating 3 or more servings of fruit per day - including dark berries such as blueberries, blackberries, cranberries, and raspberries - may lower the risk of age-related vision loss in older adults.
+Blueberries are packed with antioxidants.
+This fruit can help prevent cataracts, varicose veins, heart disease and cancer.
+The Archives of Ophthalmology suggests that eating 3 or more servings of fruit per day — including dark berries such as blueberries, blackberries, cranberries and raspberries — may lower the risk of age-related vision loss in older adults.

-Kale Kale contains an antioxidant known as sulforaphane that fights high blood pressure and reduces the risk of breast cancer, prostate cancer, and diabetes.
-Other vegetables in this family - broccoli, Brussels sprouts, cauliflower, cabbage, arugula, watercress, and mustard and turnip greens - also contain powerful antioxidants.
-Broccoli sprouts - similar to alfalfa sprouts - are a great source of sulforaphane.
+Kale contains an antioxidant known as sulforaphane that fights high blood pressure and lowers the risk of breast cancer, prostate cancer and diabetes.
+Other vegetables that are like kale and have powerful antioxidants are broccoli, Brussels sprouts, cauliflower, cabbage, arugula, watercress, and mustard and turnip greens.
+Broccoli sprouts — similar to alfalfa sprouts — are a great source of sulforaphane.

-Lentils Lentils are the quickest and easiest to prepare of all beans.
-A very good source of soluble fiber that lowers cholesterol, lentils are of special benefit in managing blood sugar levels, diabetes, and hypoglycemia.
-Their high fiber content prevents bloods sugar levels from rising rapidly after a meal, Research also shows that eating foods high in soluble fiber, like lentils, can help prevent heart disease.
+Lentils have lots of soluble fiber that lowers cholesterol.
+They can also help manage blood sugar levels, diabetes and low blood sugar.
+Their high fiber content prevents bloods sugar levels from rising quickly after a meal, Research also shows that eating foods high in soluble fiber, like lentils, can help prevent heart disease.

-Quinoa Quinoa (keen-wa), an ancient "grain" from South America, was once called "the gold of the Incas" because it increased their warriors' stamina.
+Quinoa (keen-wa), an ancient "grain" from South America, was once called "the gold of the Incas" because it increased their warriors' energy.
 Not only is quinoa high in protein, but the protein is complete, meaning it contains all 9 essential amino acids.

-Quinoa is a good source of magnesium, which means it can be valuable for relieving migraine headaches.
-Quinoa is also a good source of Vitamin B-2, which can help reduce the frequency of migraine attacks by improving energy use in brain and muscle cells.
+Quinoa is also a good source of magnesium, which can be valuable for easing migraine headaches.
+Quinoa is also a good source of Vitamin B-2, which can help reduce how often migraines happen by improving energy use in brain and muscle cells.

-Red wine When you reach for a cocktail, a glass of red wine may be the best choice.
+When you reach for a cocktail, a glass of red wine may be the best choice.
 According to recent research, an antioxidant in red wine might help control inflammation in the body.
-To aid heart disease, this antioxidant boosts the body's ability to dissolve blood clots.
+To help protect against heart disease, this antioxidant boosts the body's ability to dissolve blood clots.
 Another antioxidant, in the grapes' skins, can help your body defend itself against stroke and heart attack.

 Remember, adding in a few of these nutrient-packed foods in your everyday meals can have a big impact - helping you feel and look great every day.

 What you eat and drink can also help keep your teeth and gums healthy.
-You probably already know the kind of things that are bad for your teeth.
-Too many soft drinks, sweets, and cakes hurt teeth over time.
+You probably already know things that are bad for your teeth.
+Too many soft drinks, sweets and cakes hurt teeth over time.
 But fighting tooth decay is about more than avoiding the bad foods and drinks.
-It's also about adding healthy foods, vitamins, and minerals to your diet.
+It's also about adding healthy foods, vitamins and minerals to your diet.

 There are lots of fruits and vegetables that help teeth and gums.
-Best Health magazine reports that apples help clean your mouth really well.
-When you bite into an apple, it stimulates the production of saliva in your mouth.
-As you chew, the extra saliva reduces tooth decay by lowering the levels of bacteria.
+Best Health magazine reports that apples help clean your mouth.
+When you bite into an apple, it increases the amount of spit in your mouth.
+As you chew, the extra spit lowers tooth decay by lowering the levels of germs.

 United Press International reports that carrots and cucumbers also help protect teeth.
 In fact, many crunchy, crispy fresh fruits and vegetables can help your teeth.
-These foods help your gums and increase the production of saliva.
-As a result, they get rid of harmful sugars and food pieces in your mouth.
+These foods help your gums and increase the production of spit.
+By doing this, they get rid of harmful sugars and food pieces in your mouth.

 WebMD.com reports that cranberries may also help stop tooth decay.
 Dr. Hyun Koo is a dentist at the University of Rochester School of Medicine and Dentistry.
-Dr. Koo tested cranberries against bacteria, which is the leading cause of tooth decay.
-He discovered that cranberries made bacteria weaker and could provide greater protection for your teeth.
+Dr. Koo tested cranberries against germs, the leading cause of tooth decay.
+He discovered that cranberries made germs weaker and could provide greater protection for your teeth.

 Calcium is great for preventing tooth decay for growing children.
 Dairy is the perfect source for your calcium-loving teeth.
 You and your teeth will like the benefits of milk, yogurt, and cheese.
 And here's some great news, too.
 You can get all the calcium you need even in low-fat dairy options.

 But calcium is found in more than just dairy products.
-Other calcium-rich options include leafy greens such as broccoli and bok choy.
-Calcium is also packed into almonds, Brazil nuts, and dried beans.
+Other calcium-rich choices include leafy greens such as broccoli and bok choy.
+Calcium is also packed into almonds, Brazil nuts and dried beans.

 Eating isn't the only natural way to protect your teeth.
-There are also many liquid ways to dental health.
+Drinking certain drinks can help improve dental health.
 Drinking green or black tea delivers naturally occurring fluoride to the mouth.
 Fluoride is a chemical that can help protect teeth.
 At the University of Illinois at Chicago, researchers made a surprising find.
-Black tea can stop the growth of an enzyme that helps plaque adhere to teeth.
+Black tea can stop the growth of an substance that helps plaque stick to teeth.
 When you reduce the amount of plaque, you increase the health of your teeth.

 You should also drink tap water with fluoride in it.
 It's an easy way to add a powerful cavity fighter to your diet.
 Also, many bottled waters contain at least a little bit of fluoride.